selcukmart/SpiderForm/SYMFONY_ALTERNATIVE_ROADMAP.md

 ## 📦 Final Deliverable (v3.0.0)

-By v3.0.0, FormGenerator will be a **complete Symfony Form Component alternative** with:
+By v3.0.0, SpiderForm will be a **complete Symfony Form Component alternative** with:

 ✅ **All Core Features:**
 - Nested forms & collections